 Day 01: Arrival in Kathmandu (1,300m/4,264ft)

 Upon our arrival in the Tribhuwan International Airport (TIA) in Kathmandu, we will be greeted by a representative from Himalayan Glacier who will drop us off at our hotel.
 After checking in, we take a rest or visit Himalayan Glacier’s office.
 In the evening, there will be a welcome dinner hosted by Himalayan Glacier.
-During our dinner, we enjoy excellent traditional Nepalese cuisine along with a cultural program.
-Overnight in Kathmandu
+For dinner, you will be served excellent authentic Nepalese cuisine which will introduce you to the country's food culture.

 Day 02: Kathmandu valley: sightseeing in Patan and Bhaktapur